kubeedge/kubeedge/docs/proposals/sig-cluster-lifecycle/keadm-scope.md

 It checks if the pre-requisites are installed already, If not installed, this command will help in download, install and execute on the host.
-It will also connect with cloud component to receieve further instructions and forward telemetry data from devices to cloud
+It will also connect with cloud component to receive further instructions and forward telemetry data from devices to cloud